 An Interest Rate Swap allows a corporate to hedge the interest rate risks arising on account of lending and borrowings made at fixed or floating rates.
 There is no exchange of principal amount and the interest payments are calculated only on notional principal amounts.

 In an IRS the corporate enters into a contract with the bank to exchange a stream of interest payments for a notional principal amount on multiple occasions during a specified period.
-The contract usually involves exchange of a fixed to floating or floating to floating rates of interest between the company and the bank.
+The contract usually involves exchange between a fixed to floating or floating to floating rates of interest between the company and the bank.

 Accordingly, cash payments are made, either by the bank or the company on each payment date based on the difference between the fixed/floating or floating/floating rates as the case may be.
 The floating benchmark rates are normally the NSE Mibor / Reuters Mibor or the appropriate T-Bill yield.